eqlabs/wmm-components/docs/docs/intro.md

 slug: /
 ---

-Web Monetization (WM) is a new technology allowing content creators to easily receive money from their digital goods.
-This collection of components allows media creators (video, audio and text) to start using WM with a simple installation and configuration file, wihtout the need to dig too deeply in the weeds of a new technology and its evolving implementation details.
+Web Monetization (WM) is a new technology allowing content creators to easily receive money from their digital goods. [wmm-components](https://github.com/eqlabs/wmm-components) includes a collection of components, that allow creators of media (whether video, audio or text) to start using WM with a simple installation and configuration file, without the need to dig too deeply in the weeds of a new technology and its evolving implementation details.

 ## Quickstart

-To receive money from the people viewing the website, you need to first set up a [wallet](/docs/wallet).
-After that simply follow the instructions based on the type of content you want to show you your website: [video](/docs/examples-video), [audio](/docs/examples-audio) or [text](/docs/examples-text).
+To receive money from the people viewing the website, you need to first set up a [receiving wallet](/docs/wallet).
+After that simply follow the instructions based on the type of content you want to show on your website: [video](/docs/examples-video), [audio](/docs/examples-audio) or [text](/docs/examples-text).

+If you'd like to learn more on the technical specifics of how Web Monetization works, you can try out the [Monetization API demos](/docs/monetizationDemos).

 ##  Donation or payment?